 - If you have a laptop and a external keyboard of hardware Dvorak, and you turn on Dvorak layout for your laptop, the external keyboard will now type gibberish.
 You don't have this problem if all your keyboards are software Dvorak.

-Using software Dvorak, you can easily toggle between QWERTY or DVORAK, by hitting a key combination in OS, such as Left Alt+Shift, or other keys you can setup, such as Caps Lock.
+Using software Dvorak, you can toggle between QWERTY or DVORAK, by pressing Left Alt+Shift or ❖ Window+Space .

-Using hardware Dvorak, you can usually easily toggle too, either by pressing a special key, or less conveniently by using a dip switch.
+Using hardware Dvorak, you can usually toggle either by pressing a special key, or by using a switch on the back of the keyboard.
 It depends on the keyboard.

 For example, on Kinesis Advantage Keyboard, you can switch by pressing special button progm+F3 for QWERTY and progm+F4 for Dvorak.

 See also: List of Dvorak Keyboards